NURP 410: Getting Started with Library Research

 We're going to start with CINAHL, the world's most comprehensive database of full-text nursing and allied health journals.

-Click on the All Subjects drop-down menu and select Nursing.
+Click on the Subjects drop-down menu, select Nursing and click Search.
 This will show you all of the Nursing-related databases that the library subscribes to.

 Scroll down and click on CINAHL Complete.